surajguptaa/learning/README.md

 # learning
 <br>
-This repo only learing purpose (stech institute)
+This repo only learing purpose (stech institute)- A Learning Plateform